milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Use of Information

-We use information to provide, analyze, administer, enhance and personalize our services and marketing efforts, to manage member referrals, to process your registration, your orders and your payments, and to communicate with you on these and other topics.
+We use information to provide, analyze, administer, enhance and personalize our services and marketing efforts, to provide, analyze, administer, enhance and select ads in connection with our ad supported subscription plans, to process your registration, your orders and your payments, and to communicate with you on these and other topics.
 For example, we use such information to:

+provide you with customized and personalized viewing recommendations for movies, TV shows, and games we think will be of interest to you (collectively “content”);

+determine your general geographic location (such as your city, state/province, and postal code);

+provide localized content;

-determine your general geographic location, provide localized content, provide you with customized and personalized viewing recommendations for movies and TV shows we think will be of interest to you, determine your ISP to support network troubleshooting for you (we also use aggregated ISP information for operational and business purposes), and help us quickly and efficiently respond to inquiries and requests;
+determine your ISP to support network troubleshooting for you (we also use aggregated ISP information for operational and business purposes);

+help us quickly and efficiently respond to inquiries and requests;

 coordinate with Partners on making the Netflix service available to members and providing information to non members about the availability of the Netflix service, based on the specific relationship you have with the Partner;